Fire ship: 19th and 20th centuries, obsolescence

 From the beginning of the 19th century, steam propulsion and the use of iron, rather than wood, in shipbuilding gradually came into use, making fire ships less of a threat.

 During the American Civil War, the Confederate States Navy occasionally used fire rafts on the Mississippi River.
 These were flatboats loaded with flammable materials such as pine knots and rosin.
 The fire rafts were set alight and either loosed to drift on the river's current towards the enemy (for example at the Battle of the Head of Passes) or else pushed against Union ships by tugboats (as at the Battle of Forts Jackson and St. Philip).

 During World War II in September 1940, there was a British sortie codenamed Operation Lucid to send old oil tankers into French ports to destroy barges intended for the planned invasion of Britain; it was abandoned when both tankers broke down.
 Ships or boats packed with explosives could still be effective.
 Such a case was Operation Chariot of 1942, in which the old destroyer HMS Campbeltown was packed with explosives and rammed into the dry dock at Saint-Nazaire, France, to deny its use to the battleship Tirpitz, which could not drydock anywhere else on the French west coast.
 In the Mediterranean, the Italian Navy made good use of high-speed boats filled with explosives, mostly against moored targets.
 Each boat, called by the Italians MTM (Motoscafo da Turismo Modificato), carried 300 kg of explosive charge inside its bow.
 Their best-known action was the 1941 assault on Souda Bay, which resulted in the destruction of cruiser HMS York and the Norwegian tanker Pericles, of 8,300 tons.

 The successful attack by Yemeni insurgents in a speedboat packed with explosives on the guided missile destroyer USS Cole in 2000 could be described as an extension of the idea of a fireship.
 Another explosive ship attack took place in April 2004, during the Iraq War, when three motor craft laden with explosives attempted the bombing of Khawr Al Amaya Oil Terminal in the Persian Gulf.
 In an apparent suicide bombing, one blew up and sank a rigid inflatable boat from USS Firebolt as it pulled up alongside, killing two US Navy personnel and one member of the US Coast Guard.

+21st century, revival with kamikaze USVs

+In October 2022, during the Russian invasion of Ukraine, several kamikaze unmanned surface vehicles were used against Russian naval vessels at the Sevastopol Naval Base, with support of UAVs.

+During Operation Prosperity Guardian, Houthis used several kamikaze unmanned surface vehicles to attack ships in the Red Sea.